 Faulty date and time settings on your computer could be one of the causes for the error “Your connection is not private”.
-You can follow these steps to fix “Your connections is not private” error:
+You can follow these steps to fix the “Your connection is not private” error:

 1) Right-click the date and time section at the bottom right corner on your PC desktop, then select Adjust date/ time.

 2) Update your date and time to your current time zone.

-If you have too much browsing data stored, error like Your connection is not private will pop up from time to time.
+If you have too much browsing data stored, an error like Your connection is not private will pop up from time to time.
 To fix it:

 1) In your Google Chrome browser, click the menu icon at the top right corner, then select Settings.

 2) Scroll down a little bit to click Show advanced settings… option.

-3) Go to Privacy section, then click Clear browsing data… button.
+3) Go to the Privacy section, then click the Clear browsing data… button.

 4) Select the browsing history that you want to delete.
 Then click the Clear browsing data button.